Missing white woman syndrome: Murder trial defendants

 Critics have also cited excessive media coverage of murder trials where the defendant is female, white, young and attractive, and included them along with missing white woman syndrome instances in an all-encompassing narrative nicknamed the "woman in jeopardy" or "damsel in distress" genre.
 In such cases, the media will focus on the accused, rather than the victim as in Missing White Woman Syndrome cases, and they will be more ambiguous about their guilt than in other criminal cases regardless of evidence.
 Cited examples include Amanda Knox, Jodi Arias and Casey Anthony.

 Laws named after missing white women and girls

 Several laws have been created in the aftermath of disappearance cases, and are sometimes informally named after the missing person.
 Commentators have observed that disappearances of white women give rise to such laws more often than missing non-white women or missing men.
-Such laws in the United States include Sarah's Law, Lori's Law (named after Lori Hacking), Megan's Law (Megan Kanka), Jessica's Law (Jessica Lunsford), and Caylee's Law (Caylee Anthony).
+Such laws in the United States include Lori's Law (named after Lori Hacking), Megan's Law (Megan Kanka), Jessica's Law (Jessica Lunsford), and Caylee's Law (Caylee Anthony).